zhullyb/monyhar/monyhar/docs/vscode.md

 *   Editing code works well especially when you get used to the [keyboard shortcuts](https://code.visualstudio.com/docs/customization/keybindings).
-    VS Code is very responsive and can handle even big code bases like Chromium.
+    VS Code is very responsive and can handle even big code bases like Monyhar.
 *   Git integration is a blast.
 Built-in side-by-side view, local commit and even extensions for [history](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory)